When people Google: "National Collegiate Student Loan Trust Lawsuit," they're looking for one of two things:

 - AG Opportunistic Whole Loan Select

-How to Check to See if Your Loans Are With National Collegiate Student Loan Trusts
+How to check if National Collegiate Student Loan Trusts owns your loans

 Now that you know who the National Collegiate Student Loan Trusts are, it's time to find out if they have your private loans.